citusdata/citus_docs/use_cases/multi_tenant.rst

 With this, you now know how to use Citus to power your multi-tenant application for scalability.
 If you have an existing schema and want to migrate it for Citus, see :ref:`Multi-Tenant Transitioning <transitioning_mt>`.

-To adjust a front-end application, specifically Ruby on Rails or Django, read :ref:`rails_migration`.
-Finally, try :ref:`Citus Cloud <cloud_overview>`, the easiest way to manage a Citus cluster, available with discounted developer plan pricing.
+To adjust a front-end application, specifically Ruby on Rails or Django, read :ref:`rails_migration` or :ref:`django_migration`.
+Finally, try :ref:`Azure Database for PostgreSQL - Hyperscale (Citus) <https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-hyperscale-portal>`, the easiest way to manage a Citus cluster.